 The following notes and related spreadsheet template will help you to prepare purchase data for importing to K2.

 Entitlement data includes the licensing rights and conditions that can be measured to identify ‘consumption’ of a software license and determine compliance.
 Things like license limit, license metric (unit of measure), etc. are all necessary for a successful entitlement reconciliation process.
 Following is the minimum information necessary to run a reconciliation report.

 In order to import purchases, you must start with a CSV (Comma Separated Value) or tab-delimited file.
 You might already have purchase data in this format, for example from a specific software vendor, or from a software reseller you have used for your software purchases.
 For certain sources of purchase data, we have already defined field maps to allow easy import into K2.
 Simply drag and drop the csv file into the Purchases window in KeyConfigure (or select File/Import while the purchases window is in the foreground), a dialog will appear which asks how to complete the import.

 Here you will see a list of some predefined “instructions” (field maps) for common purchase data.
 You can also click “New” to define your own mapping.
-Finally, if you can arrange for your purchase data to have the standard field names used by K2, you can use the “Default” Instructions, and being your import (the copy allows you to save mappings from specific Product names in your data to Product records in KeyServer).
+Finally, if you can arrange for your purchase data to have the standard field names used by K2, you can make a copy of the “Default” Instructions, and being your import (the copy allows you to save mappings from specific Product names in your data to Product records in KeyServer).

 Essential Entitlement Data

 The following fields constitute the central set of data that you will probably want to record for purchases.
 If you are using your own format for purchase data, you should include values for each of these fields – but note that the fields in your text file can have any name you want.
 If you don’t already have a text file, you could use the standard column names below, and then simply use the “Default” instructions instead of setting up your own mapping.